tanapthetimid/tanapthetimid.github.io/index.md

 ## About Me

-I am an MPhil student in the [Department of Computer Science and Engineering](https://cse.hkust.edu.hk/) at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/) supervised by [Professor Jiasi Shen](https://shenjiasi.com/).
+I will be starting my PhD this fall in the [Department of Computer Science and Engineering](https://cse.hkust.edu.hk/) at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/) supervised by [Professor Jiasi Shen](https://shenjiasi.com/).
 My research interests are around the intersection of PL and Security, in particular